thi-ng/blog/2016/20160105-evolutionary-failures.md

-With the GP setup from earlier extended with more math (and vector math) operators, the next step was breeding random SDFs, applying them to voxels and myself playing the fitness function, purely judging results aesthetically and choosing the “fittest” individuals of each generation manually.
+With the GP setup from earlier extended with more math (and vector math) operators, the next step was breeding random SDFs, applying them to voxels and myself playing the fitness function, purely judging results aesthetically and choosing the "fittest" individuals of each generation manually.
 I also introduced two other concepts in order to create more varied results:

 1. Layers - The voxel space is divided along the Z-axis into slices and grouped